 Does an employment reference have to be provided?

-While there is no legal boundation to provide an employment reference, an employer can choose whether they want to provide a reference about their ex- employee, or not, or how much information they want to provide.
+Providing an employment reference is not legally binding; an employer can choose whether they want to provide a reference about a former employee, or not, or even how much information they wish to provide.

 Many previous employers decide to provide merely the basic facts about the applicant and nothing more than that.
 But at the same time, there may be some managers who will be happy to disclose more detailed references.